Cupid Parasite review

 Price: $49.99 via Nintendo eShop

 While small launch bugs afflict many launch titles, Cupid Paradise’s publishing was especially problematic.
 As a visual novel, writing is a fundamental component for the genre.
 But the title suffered from a few localization gaffes that ranged from unedited text in three of the six routes to a lack of signaling when dialog was spoken or merely a thought.
-Now, a month and a half later, patch 1.01 is here to remedy Cupid Parasite’s wayward behaviors, mirroring the curative actions of most visual novel protagonists.
+A month and a half later, patch 1.01 is here to remedy Cupid Parasite’s wayward behaviors, mirroring the curative actions of most visual novel protagonists.

 Yes, there are several seemingly blemished personalities here, laying the foundations for plenty of pulpy romantic comedy.
-The second word in the title refers to a quintet of characters who are referred to as the “parasite five”.
+The second word in the title refers to a quintet of characters who are referred to as the “parasite six”.
 Each seems to suffer from an issue prohibiting them from finding romance.
-From a bachelor who chases after involved women to another who is so reluctant to reveal his identify that he leaves the dating part to his secretary, there’s a satisfying collection of guys eagerly waiting to be understood and loved.
+From a bachelor who chases after involved women to another who is so reluctant to reveal his identity that he leaves the dating part to his secretary, there’s a satisfying collection of guys eagerly waiting to be understood and loved.

 An Arrow Through the Heart

-Yes, Cupid Parasite is pleasing self-aware, often poking fun at everything the difficulties of finding a partner in a contemporary setting to the legitimacy of “reality” television.
+Yes, Cupid Parasite is pleasing self-aware, often poking fun at everything from the difficulties of finding a partner in a contemporary setting to the legitimacy of “reality” television.
 The novel’s occasional flashbacks to Celestia and its remixed Roman gods offer a spirited skewering of mythology.
 Here, you’ll meet secondaries like Cupid’s auntie Minverva.
 Reimagined as a human obsessed, freethinker, she’s the relative an overprotective father worries will be a bad influence.

 The God of Love, in Love